Brain Injury Statistics

 - Diffuse Axonal Injury: Axons connect the neurons in the human brain to each other.
 When an individual suffers a diffuse axonal injury, these axons become damaged – causing that person to lose brain function.

 Did you recently sustain a TBI?
 If so, please reach out to the team here at the Stephens Law Firm, PLLC, as soon as possible.
-We may be able to help you recover the compensation you need to pay your mounting medical bills.
+The firm may be able to help you recover the compensation you need to pay your mounting medical bills.

 Compensation in Texas Brain Injury Lawsuits